Transport Canada 2022-2025

 Create standard templates to make sure all official information is as accessible as possible | Programs, Web services, Governance | TBD | Ongoing |

-Work to build an inclusive and diverse workforce that's respectful of all | All employees | TBD | Ongoing | Web Services provides advice, guidance and training to make Word docs accessible. |
+Work to build an inclusive and diverse workforce that's respectful of all | All employees | TBD | Ongoing |

 Encourage employees to self-identify as members of equity groups so we have accurate representation data on our workforce | Human Resources and all managers | TBD | Ongoing |

 Transport Canada has implemented a modernized self-identification questionnaire.
 The new questionnaire expands on the definition of disabilities and allows for an open text box for gender identity.
-Through our self-identification campaign has increased our identification to 86.2% |
+The start of the work-term is when our Student Champions send a welcome message to all students and encourage them to self-identify as members of equity groups. |

 Encourage employees to participate in internal and external employment equity networks, including our new People with Disabilities Network | All employees | TBD | Ongoing |

 Have zero tolerance for disrespectful behaviour.
-Fully investigate accusations of discrimination | All employees | TBD | Ongoing | |
+Fully investigate accusations of discrimination | All employees | TBD | Ongoing |

 Communicate with/teach employees about the barriers people with disabilities face | All employees | TBD | Ongoing |